 If you are looking for something for a special person and you are just not sure what they would like, then may we suggest an Arran Art Gallery Gift Voucher?
 This can be for any value and includes a complimentary artist card for your own message or we can write one for you and post it directly to the recipient.

 A brief guide to delivery options

 For deliveries within the UK we use Royal Mail and Hermes.
 The cost of delivery includes postage and packaging.

-Depending on the dimensions and the weight, artwork can be posted with either by 'First Class Signed For', 'Special Delivery', guaranteed to arrive the next working day (Mon-Fri) if posted by lunchtime; or by 'Parcelforce' which takes 48-hours (Mon-Fri).
+Depending on the dimensions and the weight, artwork can be posted with either by 'First Class Signed For', 'Special Delivery', guaranteed to arrive the next working day (Mon-Fri) if posted by lunchtime; or by 'Parcelforce' which takes 48-working hours.